diffkemp/diffkemp/README.md

       snapshot directory and by creating a YAML file with the list of functions to be compared.
 * Compare:
-    * The **SimpLL** component is used to compare the programs for syntax and simple semantic equality.
+    * The **SimpLL** component is used to compare the programs for semantic equality.
 The list of functions that are compared as not equal are returned.
-    * Optionally, external tools can be used for futher comparison of semantics.
-      Currently, we support the **LLReve** tool.
-It can be used to generate a first order logic formula expressing the fact that the remaining programs are semantically equal which is then solved using an automatic SMT solver *Z3* and the result determines whether the programs are semantically equal or not.
-    * Finally, for all functions and macros that are found to be semantically different, result of the standard `diff` command is shown.
+    * For all functions and macros that are found to be semantically different, result of the standard `diff` command is shown.

 ## Components
 * Kernel source builder: finding and building kernel source files into LLVM IR.